jnsdahl/Crustcrawler/readme.md

 Instead of having a topic per joint e.g (/arm_controller/joint1 /arm_controller/joint2 ...) one can create a master controller which provides a single action for commanding all joints.
-This makes it easier to synchronise commands and makes the code which commands the joints simpler. the main_control.yaml does exactly this.
+This makes it easier to synchronise commands and makes the code which commands the joints simpler.
+The main_control.yaml does exactly this.

 Simple simulation/viewing the robot
 -----------